StandingPadAnimations/Vivy-Components/README.md

 These components are cleaned up versions of the material system in [Vivy](https://github.com/StandingPadAnimations/Vivy), made independent of Blender.

-Components:
-- `vivy_parse.py`: Parses JSON files in the Vivy format and converts them to Python dataclasses

 All components are released under the BSD 3-Clause license

 ```